adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

     H.disconnect conn -- added line
 ```

-This kind of reminds me of the use of [withFile](http://hackage.haskell.org/package/base-4.10.1.0/docs/System-IO.html#v:withFile) from the IO module. `withFile` accepts a lambda where the `handle` is passed to it and the code in the lambda can use the provided `handle`.
+This reminds me of the use of [withFile](http://hackage.haskell.org/package/base-4.10.1.0/docs/System-IO.html#v:withFile) from the IO module. `withFile` accepts a lambda where the `handle` is passed to it and the code in the lambda can use the provided `handle`.
 We need the same thing here, `withConn` would accept an active connection.
 Consider this function:

 ```haskell
 withConn :: (Connection -> IO b) -> IO b